GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 kernel is employed.
-Results also outline the singularity of flakes detached from Levallois reduction sequences with an outstanding value of identification, and being rare that they are erroneously attributed to any of the other of the two knapping methods.
+Results also outline the singularity of flakes detached from Levallois reduction sequences with an outstanding value of identification, and being rare that they are erroneously attributed to any of the other two knapping methods.
 Confusion between discoidal and Hierarchical Discoid products is more common, although an excellent/good value of identification is achieved for discoidal flakes and an acceptable/fair value is achieved in the case of Hierarchical Discoid flakes.
 This shows the potential applicability of machine learning models in combination with attribute analysis for the identification of these knapping methods among flakes.

 **Keywords:** lithic technology; experimental archaeology; Levallois;
 Discoid; Machine Learning

 ## 1. Introduction

+The Middle Paleolithic in Western Europe is characterized by the increase and diversification of prepared core knapping methods, resulting in flake-dominated assemblages (Kuhn, 2013)

     library(tidyverse)